williamlines/golden-square-makers/pills/just_enough_pairing.md

 I have seen very capable engineers burn out due to the last one — be warned!

 Here is a short guide on how to pair.
-There are five steps:
+There are six steps:

 1. [Get to know each other](#step-0-get-to-know-each-other)
 2. [Decide where to work](#step-1-decide-where-to-work)